zxb2945/Learn-CS-by-yourself/CSLecture/Ultimate AWS Certified Solutions Architect Associate AWS认证课程.md

 所以Fargate是ECS的一种启动类型？: Fargete Launch Type for ECS; EC2 Launch Type for ECS

+> 例题
+>
+> A company's near-real-time streaming application is running on AWS.
+As the data is ingested, a job runs on the data and takes 30 minutes to complete.
+The workload frequently experiences high latency due to large amounts of incoming data.
+A solutions architect needs to design a scalable and serverless solution to enhance performance.
+> Which combination of steps should the solutions architect take?
+(Choose two.)
+>
+> - A. Use Amazon Kinesis Data Firehose to ingest the data. **Most Voted**
+> - B. Use AWS Lambda with AWS Step Functions to process the data. (**We know lambda can run max for 15 min and the job is of 30 min so lambda is out.**)
+> - C. Use AWS Database Migration Service (AWS DMS) to ingest the data.
+> - D. Use Amazon EC2 instances in an Auto Scaling group to process the data.
+> - E. Use AWS Fargate with Amazon Elastic Container Service (Amazon ECS) to process the data. **Most Voted**

 ECS Task Role: Allow each task to have a specific role.
 Use different roles for the different ECS Servie you run.  简而言之，由ECS启动的container访问特定服务如S3所使用的IAM Roles.